Cloud4est/site_community/_posts/2018-11-07-quantity-or-quality.markdown

 It was also a question whether we need the kind of questions that give us no direct information, just (according to some of us) have a psychological effect on the respondents.

 As you can see, we have conflicts too.
 It happens obligately because of the fact that groups are bigger than one person.
-The acot not-aggreeing cannot cause war and offendedness amongst us, as long as the debate is moderated.
+The act of not-aggreeing cannot cause war and offendedness amongst us, as long as the debate is moderated.
 That is why we agreed to host a debate on the subject and also ask the opinion of the audience, the readers, and you too.
 Feel free to comment, argue, pick a side, suggest a better objective, or make some notes!
 Your opinion counts too!